 So what if some CEO is overpaid relative to their value?
 Capitalism is a system encouraging you to take as much as you can legally get.
 Besides, it’s the company’s money being wasted, not the taxpayers’.
 So why should we care?

 We should care for two reasons.
 The first is that exorbitant pay may be passed along to consumers.
 The second, and more important reason, is that in the long run income inequality could create the most vicious of cycles.

-I can illustrate pay potentially being passed along to consumers with an article I wrote four years ago called “Insurance Outrage: Hike Prices, Pay CEO $100 Million.”
+I can illustrate pay potentially being passed along to consumers with an article I wrote in 2010 called “Insurance Outrage: Hike Prices, Pay CEO $100 Million.”
 An excerpt: